GLIMS-RGI/rgi_user_guide/docs/products/glacier_product.md

 The main DEM product used for RGI 7.0 is the Copernicus DEM {cite:p}`Copernicus2019` (used for all but 128 glaciers).
 The COP-DEM products are available at 30 m and 90 m resolution.
 For all glaciers which grid size is below 60 m we use the 30 m COP-DEM product as source, and use the 90 m COP-DEM product for all other glaciers.
 If the COP-DEM product is not available for a glacier, we use one of the alternative products RAMP (21 glaciers), DEM3 (20 glaciers), ASTER (14 glaciers), or TANDEM (73 glaciers).
 We ask our users to refer to the original data sources in their publications if the topography attributes derived from RGI 7.0 play a significant role: refer to [](dem_citations.md) for a full reference.

-For each glacier, a glacier mask is computed from the outlines, and the applied to compute the glacier statistics.
+For each glacier, a glacier mask is computed from the outlines and then applied to compute the glacier statistics.

 ### Slope attributes